VectorInstitute/projectpensive/README.md

 2. Install code packages: `python setup.py install`
 3. Install package dependencies: `pip install -r requirements.txt`

+## Data Download
+To run any training programs or demos, you will need to download the data.
+Assuming you have a Kaggle account, go to [the dataset](https://www.kaggle.com/sherinclaudia/sarcastic-comments-on-reddit) and download the zip file.
+Unzip and move the csv file to `baiso/civility/recommender/train-balanced-sarcasm.csv`.
+Once this is done, traverse to `baiso/civility/recommender` and run `python preprocess_data.py`.
+If done correctly, you will have all data you need to run experiments and the demo.

+## Model Checkpoints
+If you want to run the demo, you will need model checkpoints for the civility filter and the recommender.
+You will also need precomputed embeddings for the diversity filter.

+You can either train the filters yourself (see Civility Filter and Recommender Engine sections) or download the checkpoints from the server.
+To acquire the precomputed embeddings for the diversity filter, see the Diversity Filter section.

 ## Civility Filter
 Code for the civility filter can be found under `baiso/civility/classifier`.
 To train a model on the vaughan server, run `sbatch run.slurm`.